-arab.org is not a charity but is owned & operated by a commercial enterprise based in Lebanon by the name of The Olive Tree SAL offering services for the common good.
+arab.org is not a charity but is owned & operated by a commercial enterprise with a social mandate and is based in Lebanon by the name of The Olive Tree SAL offering services for the common good.

 arab.org aims to be the hub for Arab benevolence and to contribute to the wellness and welfare of society.